For the love of Irises

 Irises bloom best in full sun.
 They can tolerate as little as half a day of sun, but it's not ideal.
 Without enough light, they won't bloom.
 Bearded irises should not be shaded out by other plants.

 They prefer fertile, slightly acidic soil (here on the southern Oregon coast my soil is heavy clay, so I am constantly adding organic material, sand and other amendments to lighten the soil).
 Good drainage year round is important.
 Irises will tolerate wet feet (roots) nicely, but don't appreciate soggy soil.
+If the rhizome fans or roots appear brown and dry, soak it in water overnight.
+Plant the next morning, water it well and then give it a weekly deep soaking.

 Plant the rhizome horizontally with the top exposed (if your climate has hot summers, plant the rhizome just below the soil surface.
 Dig a hole @10 inches in diameter and 4 inches deep.
 Make a ridge of soil down the middle and place the rhizome on the ridge, spreading the roots down both sides.
 Fill the hole with soil and firm it gently.
 Water throroughly.
 Do not mulch around the rhizome as this may encourage rot in the rhizome.